vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `url_regex` defines one or more (optional) regex expressions to include in the content crawl.
 - `extensions_to_ignore` specifies one or more file extensions that we want to ignore and not index into Vectara.
 - `doc_system` defines the type of documentation system we will crawl for content.
 Currently supported `docusaurus` or `readthedocs`
+- `ray_workers` if it exists defines the number of ray workers to use for parallel processing. ray_workers=0 means dont use Ray. ray_workers=-1 means use all cores available.
+Note that ray with docker does not work on Mac M1/M2 machines.

 ### Discourse crawler